 We will do our best to accommodate your wishes for photography, but we would ask that photographers also allow a 2 meter distance between themselves and our staff.

 It remains the case that anyone should not attend if they are showing any symptoms or are awaiting test results for COVID-19.
-Particular care needs to be shown for guests that are in the categories that the government defines as vulnerable.

 Signing the Marriage Schedule